-We first investigate options for nonsurgical treatment, including medical management, pain management, physical therapy, rehabilitation, and watchful waiting.
+We first investigate options for nonsurgical treatment, including medical management, pain management, rehabilitation, “watchful waiting,” and physical therapy.
+When physical therapy is prescribed, we collaborate with experienced PTs within our clinics or in clinics nearby for your convenience.
 When surgery is needed, our neurosurgeons routinely employ innovative minimally invasive techniques.
 Throughout the treatment process, our team works closely with the doctor who referred you to ensure a smooth transition back to your regular care plan.
 While you are with us, you can expect expert care, excellent communication, and genuine compassion.

 About the Spine

 The spine is your body’s main support system, with 33 stacked vertebrae: seven cervical (neck), 12 thoracic (chest), and five lumbar (lower back), followed by five fused sacral vertebrae, and the coccyx, with four fused coccygeal vertebrae.
 Most back pain occurs in the lumbar spine, which includes five vertebrae referred to as L1 through L5.
 These five vertebrae support much of the weight of the upper body.